Serci24/flutter-provider-animation/README.md

-# voice_recorder
+# animation_and_provider

-A new Flutter project.
+A new Flutter project for animation and provider.

 ## Getting Started